o-t-w/blog/src/content/blog/apple-devices-av1-decoding.md

 heroImage: "/av1.png"
 description: "AV1 decoding on Mac, iPhone and iPad"
 ---
-_This article was updated on 5th March, 2025_
+_This article was updated on 11th June, 2026_

 AV1 is the best video format for the web.
 It’s supported by all web browsers.
 However, for Safari, support depends on the hardware.
 Older Apple devices can’t play AV1 video on the web, even when running the latest operating system and version of Safari.